 You are not obliged to have comprehensive car insurance, but some drivers like the peace of mind of the additional level of cover which most policies offer.
 Comprehensive car insurance policies also sometimes offer additional attractive benefits such as breakdown cover, so it’s worth comparing a number of car insurance quotes to find the right fit for you.

 Comprehensive car insurance may offer you more cover than the other car insurance types, but it doesn’t necessarily mean that you can drive any car.
-This is a common misconception so you shouldn’t presume that you are covered to drive any other car.
+Presuming that you are covered to drive any other car is a common misconception.
 Each policy will differ so it’s worth checking this carefully.

 There are a number of other types of car insurance which are more specialist –